YangLi1/01_Git_and_Intro/README.md

 	function void reverse50
 		while there are 50 lines
 			read the 50 lines one line at a time and put them onto the Stack print the Stack
 		read the left lines that are less than 50 lines, and put these lines on the Stack print the Stack

 [3.
 Read the input one line at the time.
 At any point after reading the first 42 lines, if some line is blank, then output the line that occurred 42 lines prior to that one]

-Here, Queue is a better choice.
-A Queue process the lines on a last in first out (LIFO) basis.
+Here, A Queue is a better choice.
+A Queue process the lines on a first in first out (FIFO) basis.
 When we read the first line and put it on the Queue, it will appear on the top of the Queue.
 When we read the last line and put it on the Queue, it will appear on the bottom of the Queue.
 So if we read a blank line at Line 43, then the line that occurred 42 lines prior to Line 43 is Line 1, thus we could just print the first line on the Queue.
-Once we print the first line, we remove the first line on the Queue.
+Once we print the first line, we remove the first line from the Queue.
 We then read Line 44 and put on the Queue (Line 44 will be put on the Queue at Line 43 because we removed the first line of the Queue).By doing this, we never stores more than 43 lines of the input at any given time

 	function void never43
 		read the first 42 lines and put them on the Queue